Two-body lepton-flavour-violating decays in a 2HDM with soft family-lepton-number breaking

-The behaviour of the BR($Z$) is shown in the bottom-left panel of Fig.~\ref{fig-dtau}; it is similar to the behaviour of the BR($\ell$), as one might foresee from the similarities in the amplitudes.
-Unfortunately, because of a small factor in the decay width, \textit{cf.}\ Eq.~\eqref{ZdecayWidth}, the computed BR($Z$) are smaller by more than six orders of magnitude than the present experimental upper bounds.
+while the three $\delta_\ell$ and the three $\gamma_\ell$ are kept equal to their respective values of~\hyperlink{BP1}{BP-1}.
+It should be noted, in the upper and lower horizontal scales of Fig.~\ref{fig-dtau}, that the mass $m_4$ of the lightest heavy neutrino varies as $m_4 \propto d_\tau^2$.
+One observes, in the top-left panel of Fig.~\ref{fig-dtau}, that the BR($\ell$) reach values close to their experimental upper bounds for a narrow range of $d_\tau$, {\it viz.} $2 \times 10^{-7} \lesssim d_\tau \lesssim 8 \times 10^{-6}$; for these tiny values of $d_\tau$, $m_4 \lesssim 10^4$\,GeV.
+The behaviour of the BR($Z$) is shown in the bottom-left panel of Fig.~\ref{fig-dtau}; it is similar to the behaviour of the BR($\ell$), as one might foresee from the similarities in the amplitudes for the two processes, \textit{cf.}\ appendices~\ref{Sect_taumugamma} and~\ref{Sect_taumuZ}.
+Unfortunately, however, because of a small factor in the decay width, \textit{cf.}\ Eq.~\eqref{ZdecayWidth}, the predicted BR($Z$) are smaller by more than six orders of magnitude than the present experimental upper bounds.

-We see a completely different behaviour of the BR($h$) in the right side of Fig.~\ref{fig-dtau}.
-The branching ratios of the 125\,GeV particle achieve values comparable to the experimental upper bounds for a wide range of $d_\ell$ and even for very large heavy-neutrino masses.
+We observe a completely different behaviour of the BR($h$) in the right panels of Fig.~\ref{fig-dtau} (the top panel is a zoom of part of the bottom one): the BR($h$) achieve values comparable to the experimental upper bounds for a wide range of $d_\tau$, \textit{viz.}\ even when the heavy-neutrino masses are quite large.

-The main message of Fig.~\ref{fig-dtau} is that all nine BRs would be very small without the charged scalar $H^\pm$.
-The contributions to the amplitudes from the diagrams with $H^\pm$ are able to increase some BRs in some circumstances by several orders of magnitude.
+The main message of Fig.~\ref{fig-dtau} is that \emph{all nine BRs would be very small if there were no charged scalars $H^\pm$}.
+The contributions to the amplitudes from the diagrams with $H^\pm$ increase some BRs in some circumstances by several orders of magnitude.

-The branching ratios behave differently against the Yukawa couplings $\delta_\ell$, as shown in Fig.~\ref{fig-deltatau}.
+The BRs behave differently when plotted against the Yukawa couplings $\delta_\ell$, as shown in Fig.~\ref{fig-deltatau}.

-We see that all the BRs increase with increasing $\delta_\ell$; BR($\ell$) and BR($h$) reach the experimental upper bounds for $\delta_\ell \gtrsim 0.1$.
-Those BRs may therefore be obtained in experimentally observable ranges, but only if $\delta_\ell$ is close to its upper perturbativity bound (and the $d_\ell$ are very small, as they are in Fig.~\ref{fig-deltatau}).